top of page

 Marvel Rising: Secret Warriors

 Cloe Bennet's Quake puts together an animated Secret Warriors.
 This new girl power tone feels fresh, even though the pop music needle drops make me shudder.
-They did a great job capturing Ms. America Chavez and Squirrel Girl's characters.
+They did a really great job in capturing Ms. America Chavez and Squirrel Girl's unique voices.

 Premiere: Sep 30, 2018